How To Build A Mountain Bike 1X Drivetrain Made Easy - 1x9 1x10 1x11

 The GoatLink is made in the USA and changes the mount point for your rear derailleur to improve shifting and chainwrap on 10-speed Shimano derailleurs paired with an extended cassette.

-You can purchase the Lindarets x Wolf Tooth GoatLink directly from Lindarets or Wolf Tooth.
+You can purchase the Lindarets x Wolf Tooth GoatLink directly from JensonUSA.

 What size and type of chainring should I use?